percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 **Customizable** means that `pg_tde` aims to support many different use cases:

 * Encrypting either every table in every database or only some tables in some databases
-* Encryption keys can be stored on various external key storage servers including HashiCorp Vault, KMIP servers.
+* Encryption keys can be stored on various external key storage servers including HashiCorp Vault and KMIP servers.
 * Using one key for everything or different keys for different databases
 * Storing every key on the same key storage, or using different storages for different databases
 * Handling permissions: who can manage database specific or global permissions, who can create encrypted or not encrypted tables